jayraj2498/mobile_review_scraper/readme.md

-# we create these project  the help of flask , python and by using web scraping we take review of xyz name mobile
+# we create these project  with  the help of flask , python  by using web scraping we take review of xyz name mobile
-# where the review is positive or negative
+# where we check  review   and store and with help of flask we show it o n url where review is positive or negative